nxp-imx/ethos-u-vela/OPTIONS.md

 ### Supported Operator Report

-Generate the SUPPORTED_OPS.md file in the current working directory and exits.
+Generate the SUPPORTED_OPS.md file in the current working directory.
 Contains a summary table of all TFLite operators that can be placed on the NPU, and what the constraints are for that operator to be scheduled on the NPU.
 If the constraints are not met, then it will be scheduled on the CPU instead.
+Can be used without the required Network argument.
 **Type: N/A**
 **Default: N/A**